Entries Tagged 'Grammar & Spelling' ↓

 Because I shop frugally, I save several hundred dollars each month.

 Example 2: When a dependent clause beginning with a subordinating conjunction comes at the end of the sentence, don’t separate the two clauses with a comma.

 I save several hundred dollars each month because I shop frugally.

-Either way, you can see how using because to combine two short sentences results in a single but more interesting sentence.
+Either way, see how using because to combine two short sentences creates a single but more interesting sentence.

-If the term or concept is new to you or your students, you may find it helpful to print out a list of subordinating conjunctions.
+If this concept is new to you or your students, print out a list of subordinating conjunctions.

 5. Watch Out for Misplaced Modifiers

 Avoid pesky misplaced modifiers—phrases or clauses placed near the wrong noun.
-Make sure to position a modifier close to the word or phrase it should modify to avoid confusion.
+To avoid confusion, position a modifier close to the word or phrase it should modify.

 Incorrect: Hiking along the overgrown path, a tree stump tripped Fernie.

 Why is this wrong?
 Because the sentence implies that the tree stump was hiking along the path!